Black Death migration: India

 It has been debated whether or not the Black Death occurred in India.

 The sultan of the Delhi Sultanate, Muhammad bin Tughluq, made a military campaign toward the South of India in 1334–1335.
 The military expedition was suddenly interrupted when an epidemic started to spread within his army to such an extent that the whole expedition had to be stopped, and the army returned to Delhi.
 When the army returned to Delhi, only a third of the soldiers were reportedly left.
 Due to the fragmentary sources available, it is not known what illness this was and if it was the same as the Black Death.
 It is known, however, that the Sultan of Delhi recruited many mercenaries from Central Asia in to his army, and since the Black Death is known to have been present in Central Asia, it is considered theoretically possible that the plague could have been carried to India by them.

 Whether the Black Death occurred in India is not known, but it is regarded as a possibility and a possible contributor to the sudden decrease in power and expansion of the Delhi Sultanate in this time period.

 European outbreak

-In 1345 the Mongols under Khan Jani Berg of the Golden Horde besieged Caffa.
+In 1345 the Mongols under Khan Jani Beg of the Golden Horde besieged Caffa.
 Suffering from an outbreak of black plague, the Mongols placed plague-infected corpses in catapults and threw them into the city.
 In October 1347, a fleet of Genoese trading ships fleeing Caffa reached the port of Messina in Sicily.
 By the time the fleet reached Messina, all the crew members were either infected or dead.
 It is presumed that the ships also carried infected rats and/or fleas.
 Some ships were found grounded on shorelines, with no one aboard remaining alive.